 Southeast Alaska is also known as the ‘Alaska Panhandle’ due to its shape and position.
-The rainy and forested lands are known for their expansive and pristine wilderness areas.
+The rainy and forested lands are known for their expansive and pristine wilderness.
 Simultaneously, much of this space is remote and has limited access.
 Other sections of the southeast are in the popular flow of those traveling the Alaska Marine Highway.
 This region was first inhabited by the Tlingit, Haida, and Tsimshian peoples.
-Further, the natives once thrived in this area by bountiful resources and the ecosystems that supported them.
+Many indigenous people live off these lands today.

 Geography & Geology